 It’s ironic that Facing Addiction has really been all about learning to face myself.

 I don’t believe there’s any other universally applicable way to face and grow beyond whatever holds you back in life.

-I asked myself this question the next day (while high):
+I asked myself these questions the next day (again high):